MEET THE TEAM

 Years of volunteering in liturgy and faith education led to her pursuing a certificate in Pastoral Ministry from College Andre Grasset as well as a BA with a major in Theological Studies and a minor in Human Relations from Concordia University.
 She considers it a privilege and a blessing to accompany and rejoice with adults of all ages on their faith journeys.
 Karen is married with three adult children.
 She and her husband enjoy world travel in their leisure time.

 Christine Wright is a Pastoral Agent mandated for the needs of the Pastoral Unit, including being a resource person for marriages and baptisms.
 She is part of the Faith Education team with an emphasis on children aged three to ten.
 She has a mandate as an Extraordinary Minister of Baptism.
 Christine was an early childhood educator during which time she volunteered in parish life including liturgy, sacrament initiation, youth ministry, and parish socials.

 These interests led Christine to furthering her studies.
 She has a certificate in Pastoral Care from the University of Montreal and a bachelor’s degree from Concordia majoring in Theology with a minor in Education.
-Christine is married with two adult children and a proud Nonna to four grandsons.
+Christine is married with two adult children and a proud Nonna to five grandsons.
 With her husband, she enjoys their furry pets, dancing, trivia, cards, board games, as well as travel to visit family.